parmejohn/Bulk-RNA-pipeline-UofM/README.md

 	- Voila: Create visualizations and interpretable files
 - Aids in discovering differential splice variants
 - Files = majiq/
-  - build/: Files to use downstream MAJIQ functions
+  - **build/**: Files to use downstream MAJIQ functions
-  - voila_tsv/:
-    - *deltapsi_voila.tsv:
+  - **voila_tsv/**: Despite the naming schema, these files are produced by majiq quant, to be use in downstream voila visualizations.
+The .tsv's contain the relative LSV abundance (PSI) and changes in the relative LSV abundance (delta PSI) between conditions.
-  - modulized/ (only listing what I think is the most important to view):
+  - **modulized/** (only listing what I think is the most important to view):
-  	- summary.tsv: Each row is a splicing module and list the total counts for each type of splicing event in the module
+  	- **summary.tsv**: Each row is a splicing module and list the total counts for each type of splicing event in the module
 		- A module is defined as single entry and exit regions of the splicegraph
 		- Unique single source and single target exon
-	- heatmap.tsv: When using deltapsi, the junctions with the max absolute deltapsi value is chosen from each module, and one can see all of the deltapsi values for each comparison listed here.
+	- **heatmap.tsv**: When using deltapsi, the junctions with the max absolute deltapsi value is chosen from each module, and one can see all of the deltapsi values for each comparison listed here.
     - ...

 - For more in-depth file descriptions please visit